Rush (Thorpe Park): Ride Experience

-The ride begins with low swings which gradually get higher.
-After about five swings, it reaches its full height of 75 ft and its top speed of 50 mph.
-The approximate angle the swings reach is 104 degrees.
-At the peak of the swing, riders feel strong G's of 3.5G.
-After four swings at its full height, the ride slows down quickly to a stop.
+The ride begins with a series of low swings that progressively increase in height.
+After approximately five swings, the ride reaches its maximum height of 75 ft (23 m) and its top speed of 50 mph (80 km/h), with the swings reaching an angle of roughly 104 degrees.
+At the apex of each swing, riders experience forces of up to 3.5 G. Following four swings at full height, the ride decelerates rapidly to a stop.

-The ride experience is enhanced by the fact that it has a lap bar instead of the over the shoulder restraints.
-This gives riders more freedom and feel more exposed.
-The ride is powered by compressed air which makes the ride extremely loud.
-Some guests feel the noise adds to the experience but it has been criticised due to the noise as well.
+The ride experience is influenced by its use of lap bar restraints rather than over-the-shoulder restraints, providing riders with a greater sense of freedom and exposure.
+The ride is powered by compressed air, which produces significant noise during operation.
+While some guests consider this sound to enhance the experience, it has also been criticised for its volume.

-The ride can also run on one swing if the park is quiet or if the other is not working.

-The capacity with one swing is 375 riders per hour, with two swings 768 riders per hour.
+The ride is capable of operating with a single swing if park attendance is low or if the second swing is out of service.
+Operating with one swing allows for a capacity of approximately 375 riders per hour, while both swings in operation increase the capacity to around 768 riders per hour.

 2008 Incident

-On 27 May 2008, a piece of metal fell from the ride, while it was operating with guests seated.
-The ride was stopped immediately and was closed for inspection.
-The incident was caught on film and posted on YouTube.
-The fallen part was re-made and re-fitted and new platforms were built.
-The ride was covered in scaffolding for a week whilst being repaired.
-The ride re-opened shortly afterwards.
+On 27 May 2008, a piece of metal detached from the ride while it was in operation with guests on board.
+The ride was immediately halted and closed for inspection.
+The incident was recorded and subsequently uploaded to YouTube.
+The detached component was reconstructed and refitted, and new platforms were installed.
+The ride was covered in scaffolding for approximately one week during the repair work and reopened shortly thereafter.
+There were no injuries reported.